merely-useful/py-rse/keypoints/cmdline-git.md

-- TODO: Point about when/why to use Git at the command line.

 - Use git config with the `--global` option to configure a user name, email address, editor, and other preferences once per machine.